Skip to main content

 Why those quick fixes usually fail

-• Chains and padlocks on a pool gate violate code in every Valley municipality and create a real liability if a child is injured.
+• Chains and padlocks defeat self-closing, self-latching operation, are commonly prohibited, and create real risk if a child is injured.

-• Painted spigots flake in one summer and the rust bleed continues underneath, now with peeling paint added.
+• Painted spigots flake and the rust bleed continues underneath, now with peeling paint added.

 How AE solves it correctly

-• Code audit first: gate self-close test, latch height measurement, post plumbness check, and a photo log of glass-surface damage.
+• Condition audit first: gate operation check against the approved design, latch height measurement, post plumbness check, and a photo log of glass-surface condition.

-• Failed gates: replace hinges with current-generation self-closing hardware (Polaris, D&D MagnaLatch) and verify latch is at code-required height.
+• Failed gates: replace hinges with current-generation self-closing hardware and verify the latch height against the requirements confirmed for your property.

 Budget considerations